RhetTbull/osxphotos/docs/_sources/API_README.rst.txt

    * - {descr}
      - Description of the photo
    * - {media_type}
-     - Special media type resolved in this precedence: selfie, time_lapse, panorama, slow_mo, screenshot, portrait, live_photo, burst, photo, video.
+     - Special media type resolved in this precedence: selfie, time_lapse, panorama, slow_mo, screenshot, screen_recording, portrait, live_photo, burst, photo, video.
 Defaults to 'photo' or 'video' if no special type.
 Customize one or more media types using format: '{media_type,video=vidéo;time_lapse=vidéo_accélérée}'
    * - {photo_or_video}
      - 'photo' or 'video' depending on what type the image is.
 To customize, use default value as in '{photo_or_video,photo=fotos;video=videos}'
    * - {hdr}